 ½ c. sliced almonds, toasted

-Chocolate-hazlenut filling and whipped cream frosting (recipes above)
+Chocolate-hazlenut filling and whipped cream frosting (recipes below)

 - Preheat oven to 350 F. Coat a 10 x 15 inch jelly roll pan with nonstick cooking spray; line bottom of pan with parchment paper.
 Coat parchment paper with cooking spray.
 Set aside.